gitdeath/recyclarr-config/readme.md

 -   **Quality Priority:** Groups all 1080p sources (WEB, Blu-ray, HDTV) together, allowing the custom format score to be the primary decision-maker for the best release.
 -   **Upgrades:** Allows upgrades until a score of `3400` is reached within the `1080p` quality group.
--   **Audio Preference:** This profile is explicitly configured to **reject** DTS and other high-bitrate or lossless audio codecs (e.g., DTS-HD MA, TrueHD).
-The primary reasons for this rejection are the declining support for DTS formats and to ensure broader hardware compatibility.
 -   **Audio Preference:** This profile is explicitly configured to heavily penalize DTS and other high-bitrate or lossless audio codecs (e.g., DTS-HD MA, TrueHD).
 The primary reasons for this are the declining support for DTS formats and to ensure broader hardware compatibility.

 #### Custom Format Scoring for `Movies 1080p`